OUR VESSELS

 For more information about the Wirawi and upcoming events, please visit the What's On page.

-The Mari Nawi, meaning 'big canoe' in the Eora language, is a vessel operated by the Tribal Warrior Aboriginal Corporation.
+The Mari Nawi, meaning 'big canoe' in the Gadigal language, immediately connects the vessel to the traditional way of life and the deep relationship Aboriginal people have with the waterways.
 Acquired in 2010, the vessel was refurbished and repurposed to serve as a cultural cruise boat and charter vessel.

-Today, the Mari Nawi offers immersive Sydney Harbour Cultural Cruises, providing guests with enriching experiences that highlight Aboriginal culture and history.
-These cruises feature cultural commentary, performances, and tours on National Park Harbour Islands, allowing participants to connect deeply with the stories and traditions of the Gadigal, Guringai, Wangal, Gammeraigal, and Wallumedegal people.
+Today, the Mari Nawi is a comfortable vessel offering immersive Sydney Harbour Cultural Cruises.
+It provides guests with an enriching sharing of knowledge and experiences that highlight Aboriginal culture and history in a respectful and engaging environment on the very waters that hold deep cultural significance for the Eora people.
+These cruises feature storytelling, cultural commentary, performances, and tours on National Park Harbour Islands, allowing participants to connect deeply with the stories and traditions of the Gadigal, Guringai, Wangal, Gammeraigal, and Wallumedegal people.

 The vessel is also available for private charters, accommodating up to 150 guests for various events, with options for catering and entertainment.